Skip to content

 Regional Breakdown

 Europe is home territory with the strongest acquiring capabilities.
 Direct connections to all major European card schemes plus local methods like iDEAL in Netherlands, Bancontact in Belgium, and SEPA across the eurozone.
-North America has local US and Canadian acquiring through the Federal Reserve-approved banking subsidiary.
+North America has local US and Canadian acquiring through its US Federal Foreign Branch, approved by the Federal Reserve and OCC.
 Australia and New Zealand have local acquiring through ASIC licensing.
 Asia is well covered with local acquiring in Japan, Singapore, India and Hong Kong.
 Latin America has local processing in Brazil and Mexico.
 Africa is lighter but present.
 The Middle East runs through UAE operations.
 For iGaming operators specifically, the gap is not country coverage but method coverage.
 In markets where local banking methods dominate gambling deposits like LATAM and Nordics, Adyen's 250+ methods trail Nuvei's 720+.
 Ask which specific payment methods are available for MCC 7995 in your target markets before assuming full coverage.

 • MGA